samuelgfeller/slim-example-project/README.md

 [skeleton-project](https://github.com/odan/slim4-skeleton).
 I'm grateful for his support and the time he took to help me improve this project.

-Special thanks to [JetBrains](https://jb.gg/OpenSource) for supporting this project.
+Special thanks to [JetBrains](https://jb.gg/OpenSource) as well for supporting this project.

 ## Licence